Sltn22/odin-recipes/README.md

 # odin-recipes
 HTML_RecipeSite_Lesson

-This is a HTML-Project from TheOdinProject Foundations Path.
+This is a HTML-Project from TheOdinProject-Foundations Path.
-In this Project i try to apply the HTML skills I learned so far, like:
+In this Project I try to apply the HTML skills I learned so far, like:

     # HTML-Boilerplate
     # HTML elements and attributes, like Links and Images